Approximation Power of Deep Neural Networks: an explanatory mathematical survey: The power of depth

 \section{The power of depth}

-So far we have seen that ReLU networks are at last as expressiv as free knot linear splines with at most $n$ breakpoints.
-Similar results also hold when comparing ReLU networks with other nonlinear approximation methods; see e.g. Section 6 of \cite{Daubechies_etal:21} that comapres ReLU networks with $n$-term approximation from a Fourier-like basis.

-In this section we will discuss the power of depth.
-Precisely, we show that there exists a large class of functions that possess self-similarity and hence can be approximated by ReLU networks with approximation rates that far exceed the approximation rates of free knot linear splines or any other classical approximation family.
+In this section we will further explore the power of depth.
+Specifically, we will demonstrate that a large class of functions exhibiting self-similarity can be approximated by ReLU networks with significantly better approximation rates compared to any other classical approximation methods, such as free-knot linear splines.

-We will first present a few additive and compositional properties of standard and special ReLU networks (see Section \ref{sec:depth1}) and then utilize them to discuss and exemplify the power of depth for self-similar functions (see Section \ref{sec:depth2}).
+First, we will present a few compositional properties of standard and special ReLU networks (Section \ref{sec:depth1}).
+Then, we will use these properties to illustrate the power of depth for self-similar functions (Section \ref{sec:depth2}).
+Throughout this section, we will limit our discussion to one-dimensional input domains where $X = [0,1]$.